Max-Derner/python-lessons/Lesson_00/01_set_up.md

 Don't worry too much about whether you're doing it right for this lesson, as long as you get some code running that's what matters.
 I just want you playing around and getting to grips with the basics today, we'll bring professionalism into it later.

 ### Extra bit of usefulness...
-You can type code in directly against the interpreter.
+You can type code in directly against the interpreter in the REPL (Read Evaluate Print Loop).
 To do so, just type `python3` (or simply `python` with a venv active).
 This can be a little tricky as it doesn't really have code-completion or suggestions.
 **N.B.** To exit the interpreter give it the command `exit()` (as keyboard interrupts won't work)
 The interpreter will print out anything returned by an expression or function, as well as what is supposed to be printed to the console.